waggle-sensor/node-platforms/nvidia-nano/README.md

 # TODO ITEMS

 ## currently working on
-- internet share, to allow the camera to get internet access if it wants (and/or rpi)
 - set the default hostname to something like "pre-reg" or something like that
 - set the node's hostname (becomes the k3s node name)